kumralcem/croakerType/docs/INSTALL.md

 ### Visual feedback not showing

-If notifications aren't appearing, check that your desktop environment's notification daemon is running.
-You can configure the overlay backend in `~/.config/croaker/config.toml`:
+If the system tray icon isn't appearing, you can configure the overlay backend in `~/.config/croaker/config.toml`:
+- `"tray"` (default): System tray icon that changes color based on state (grey=idle, red=recording, orange=processing, green=done)
-- `"notification"`: Desktop notifications (default, works on all compositors)
+- `"notification"`: Desktop notifications

-- `"gtk"`: Floating pulsing dot indicator with audio level visualization
-- `"layer-shell"`: Layer-shell overlay (wlroots compositors, requires feature flag)
-- `"auto"`: Automatically selects the best available backend
+Note: Make sure your desktop environment supports the StatusNotifierItem protocol (most modern DEs like KDE, GNOME with extensions, XFCE do).

 ### Keyboard Device Detection Issues